“Months? It takes you 6 months to write a blog post?”

 Note that, on Blog Day, I spend most of my time improving files.
 This creates built-in calm and encouragement as I see posts come together into the final result.

-However, I also leave time to address maintenance issues (more about this, later) and delegate the work to others.
+Just in case, I leave time to address WordPress behind-the-scenes maintenance issues for my blog (more about this, later) and delegate the work to others.

 STEP 4: ‘Rinse and repeat’